LordArugula/CS230-Entrepreneurism-Ethics-Project/README.md

 ## Item 4 : Experimentation & Priorities

-A. Experimentation (to test OKRs of Strategy) - restate your Strategy from the Business Proposal in terms of a series of experiments that the company will perform to test ideas.EXPRESS in DETAIL how you can cheaply create prototype (does not have to be functional...think outside box) to use in your experiments.
+A. Experimentation (to test OKRs of Strategy) - restate your Strategy from the Business Proposal in terms of a series of experiments that the company will perform to test ideas.
+EXPRESS in DETAIL how you can cheaply create prototype (does not have to be functional...think outside box) to use in your experiments.
 Tell what TOOLS can you use to create your experiments.
 Tell how can you involve potential customers in your experiments.
 These Experiments will implement the measurables to see if you are successfully achieving your goals (OKRs)

 B. Priorities- Give which experiment/hypothesis you will test first - as it is a high priority